-An interview with Fabian Cotic, Machine Learning Specialist and Presales Consultant at Actico, about the use of AI techniques such as Machine Learning in automated business decision-making and Decision Management Systems.
+An interview with Fabian Cotic, Product Manager for AI/ML at Actico, about the use of AI techniques such as Machine Learning in automated business decision-making and Decision Management Systems.

 Anyone who has to make thousands of business decisions per day needs a high-performance Decision Management System (DMS) that also uses AI techniques such as machine learning (ML).
 To help organizations select the right solution, world-leading IT consultancy Gartner has summarized the key challenges and selection criteria in its report, “How to Choose Your Best-Fit Decision Management Suite Vendor“.

 As a pioneer of artificial intelligence in DMS, Actico has an expert understanding of the typical stumbling blocks when it comes to finding the best setting or system for specific requirements.
-That’s why we took the opportunity to talk to Fabian Cotic, a Machine Learning Specialist and Presales Consultant at Actico, about the most important considerations when choosing a Decision Management System for customers.
+That’s why we took the opportunity to talk to Fabian Cotic, a Machine Learning Specialist and Product Manager at Actico, about the most important considerations when choosing a Decision Management System for customers.

 Why should companies deploy a DMS?